 Known for sitting at the centre of Victoria’s Food Bowl, Mildura is famed for delivering premium agricultural and aquaculture products, and the agricultural industries within Mildura offer a wide range of job opportunities for locals, backpackers, grey nomads and transient visitors.
 If you’re looking for more information on how you can apply for a farm job in Mildura, you’re in the right place.

-Whether you’re on a working holiday, an Aussie doing the big lap or are looking to relocate and build an agriculture career in a new town, Agri Labour Australia is well positioned to assist you achieve your goals.
-Over the past decade we’re proud to have partnered with many local Mildura farmers that have seen our candidates find a broad range of agriculture roles including fruit picking, almond harvesting, machinery operation and tractor driving, right through to placing permanent management positions via our sister company, Agri Talent.
+Whether you’re on a working holiday, an Aussie doing the big lap or are looking to relocate and build an agriculture career in a new town, Agri Labour Australia is well positioned to assist you achieve your farm work goals.
+Over the past decade we’re proud to have partnered with many local Mildura farmers that have seen our candidates find a broad range of agriculture jobs and roles including fruit picking jobs, almond harvesting jobs, machinery operation jobs and tractor driving jobs, right through to placing permanent management positions via our sister company, Agri Talent.

 A working holiday in Mildura

-If you’re on a working holiday visa, finding a farm job in Mildura presents an exciting opportunity to experience Australia’s thriving and world-famous agricultural industry, and it also qualifies towards your 88-day quota to apply for a second year visa.
+If you’re on a working holiday visa, finding a farm job or backpacker jobs in Mildura presents an exciting opportunity to experience Australia’s thriving and world-famous agricultural industry, and it also qualifies towards your 88-day quota to apply for a second year visa.

 Mildura has quickly become a spot that’s frequently visited by many backpackers and travellers, as it has an abundance of fruit and nut farms that are currently seeking farm hands and workforces to help harvest produce.
 If you’re on a working holiday visa and looking for a farm job in Mildura, these are some of the roles that frequently become available:

 It’s worth noting that farm jobs in Mildura are not always available as they’re typically dependent on harvest seasons.
 In our experience, the busiest times of year are often February-August, which is when the almond harvest and processing season takes place.